pprmsk/pprmsk/README.md

-## Hey there!
-Nice to meet you :)
+## Hey!
+Welcome to my page :)

 ![](https://komarev.com/ghpvc/?username=pprmsk)

-I'm a 22 year old game developer from The Netherlands 🇳🇱.
+I'm Gijs, a 22 year old game developer from Hilversum, The Netherlands 🇳🇱.

 Currently studying at the **AUAS** in Amsterdam and working on my own games and stuffs in the freetime.